Nostr NIPS 89

 }

-• Multiple k tags can exist in the same event if the application supports more than one event kind and their handler URLs are the same.
+ktags can exist in the same event if the application supports more than one event kind and their handler URLs are the same. - The same pubkey can have multiple events with different apps that handle the same event kind.

-• bech32 in a URL MUST be replaced by clients with the NIP-19-encoded entity that should be loaded by the application.
+bech32in a URL MUST be replaced by clients with the NIP-19-encoded entity that should be loaded by the application.

 Multiple tags might be registered by the app, following NIP-19 nomenclature as the second value of the array.